ppriyank/Prince-Set-UP/README.md

 * Conda install reverts the changes of loading cuda/cudnn
 use : ```conda uninstall tensorflow-gpu cudatoolkit cudnn ```
-* Tensorflow was compiled with diffent version of  cudnn  and currently is a different version is loaded
+* Tensorflow was compiled with diffent version of  cudnn  and currently is a different version is loaded.
+Just load the correct/earlier version of cudnn by which *tensorflow-gpu* was  installed
+* Tensorflow is cuda/cudnn installed in not compatiblet to use gpu.  ```pip uninstall tensorflow-gpu``` or  possibly delete the  whole  environment and follow the  above procedure.